CodinGame/Contribute-Help/pages/contribute/guidelines.md

 1. **No CoC puzzle is too easy.**

-	No CoC puzzle should be rejected with the justification that it's too simple.
+	In theory, no CoC puzzle should be rejected with the justification that it's too simple.
+However, moderators should reach an agreement on whether a trivial CoC contribution is worth being added to the pool of CoCs.

-1. **CoC close duplicates are not forbidden.**
+2. **CoC close duplicates are not forbidden.**

 	Moderators should reach an agreement on whether duplicate versions of a puzzle can be accepted or not.
 Copy-pasting an existing CoC puzzle is obviously not allowed.

+3. **CoC statements should be self-sufficient.** (doesn't apply to reverse puzzles obviously)

+	When your time is counted, as a player, you don't want to waste time searching for a formula or a definition online to understand what needs to be done.

+4. **Binary or language-specific outputs should be avoided in CoC.**

+	Some output formats favor specific languages and make the contribution unbalanced.
+Binary outputs open the door to "cheating" solutions to get around 50%.

 ## Optimization Puzzles